-- 1. Once it is determined that administrative conference proceedings will be initiated, all allegations along with the date, time and location of the administrative conference will be issued to the student in writing.
+1. Once it is determined that administrative conference proceedings will be initiated, all allegations along with the date, time and location of the administrative conference will be issued to the student in writing.
 All allegation and conference notices will be emailed to the student's University email account and will be presumed to be delivered unless returned as undeliverable.
-Students are responsible for checking their University email account.
-Students will be given at least three (3) days from time of notification of allegations to time of scheduled conference. - 2.
+Students are responsible for checking their University email account and ensuring they can access any attached links or documents provided in the notice.
+Students will be given at least three (3) days from time of notification of allegations to time of scheduled conference.
+Students needing to reschedule their meeting must do so at least twenty-four (24) hours before the scheduled administrative conference.
+Failure to do so will be considered electing not to appear and the conference shall proceed without their participation (see Section 4, Article D)

 Students will meet with the designated Administrator(s) assigned to the case in a closed administrative conference.
-The University will exercise control over the conference to avoid needless consumption of time, avoid repetition of information, call a recess if needed, and ensure the proper treatment of all participants. - A. If the possible outcome of a finding of responsibility could result in a sanction of suspension or expulsion, an Administrative Panel will be convened.
-Administrative Panel conferences will follow these same general administrative conference procedures. - The conference Administrator will facilitate the Administrative Panel conference and the Administrative Panel will determine responsibility and assign sanctions if a there is a finding of responsibility. - B. Prior to this conference, students are encouraged to arrange a meeting with the conference Administrator to review all available information to be discussed at the conference and to learn the names of any witnesses called by the University.
-Students may take notes on the information provided but will not receive copies of reports or other information during the review or conference, and may not take video, photographs, etc. of the information. - 3.
-During this conference, students can expect the following: - A. The opportunity to discuss and understand all allegations and the conduct process in a civil manner.
-Failure to maintain appropriate decorum may result in the removal of the student from the conference and the conference proceeding in the student's absence;
+The University will exercise control over the conference to avoid needless consumption of time, avoid repetition of information, call a recess if needed, and ensure the proper treatment of all participants.

+A. Prior to this conference, students are encouraged to arrange a meeting with the conference Administrator to review all available information to be discussed at the conference and to learn the names of any witnesses called by the University.
+Students may take notes on the information provided but will not receive copies of reports or other information during the review or conference, and may not take video, photographs, etc. of the information.